yxiong/udacity-data-analyst/a-b-test/README.md

-Both the effective size hypothesis tests and sign tests state that the change will practically significantly reduce the gross conversion, but not affect the retention rate or net conversion rate in a practically significant ways.
+Both the effective size hypothesis tests and sign tests state that the change will practically significantly reduce the gross conversion, but not affect the net conversion rate in a practically significant ways.

 ### Recommendation